-It was an ethnic (or ethno-social) census-via-ballot-box, in some ways.
+It was almost an ethnic census (an ethno-social census, let’s say).
+A census-via-ballot-box.
 The USA’s 2012 presidential election, that is.

-These kinds of demographic analyses are fascinating, and incredibly important.
-In the Northeast, Romney won comfortably, nearly 3-to-2, among non-Episcopalian White-Protestants, despite getting only 38% of the overall vote.
+These kinds of demographic analyses are both fascinating and important.
+(In the Northeast, Romney won comfortably (three-to-two) among non-Episcopalian White-Protestants, but because of Nonwhite bloc voting, got only 38% of the overall vote in the Northeast.)

 (Data is from here.
 I exclude Florida because even its White population has become so…’distinct’ from internal migration, that it would obscure any patterns).